-Like many good stories, it would likely have an exciting beginning.
+Like many good stories, your T-shirt would likely have an exciting beginning.
 Budding in the cotton fields of Alabama, or perhaps the exotic land of India, makes for a promising start.
-Plucked either by warm touch of farmhands or maybe the steely cold of a cotton harvester added to its character.
+It was plucked either by warm touch of farmhands or maybe the steely cold of a cotton harvester added to its character.

 This was followed by the unpleasant experience of getting dunked and washed in vast pools of water, being bleached by harsh chemicals and spun thin by machines intent on testing the last bit of strength in its form.

 Even in its seemingly altered shape of a thread, it would retain its indelible impressions from a recent past.
-You may call it the early coming to age, if you must.
+You may call it the early coming of age.
 Perhaps comparable to adolescence in humans, it is now ready to take its defining shape.
-And as with humans it will take the push and pulls of countless acquaintances and strangers to accomplish that.
-The t-shirt equivalent for this is the textile factory.
+And, as with humans, it will take the push and pulls of countless acquaintances and strangers to accomplish that.
+The T-shirt equivalent for this is the textile factory.

-The cotton has now graduated into a t-shirt, with seemingly innumerable opportunities to take on the world.
-Shortly it will find a great friend and mentor – you.
-Things only get better from here, it now shares in your story of college life, new friends, sports, love, marriage, kids and wherever else life takes you.
+The cotton has now graduated into a T-shirt, with seemingly innumerable opportunities to take on the world.
+Shortly after, it will find a great friend and mentor – you.
+Things only get better from here.
+It now shares in your story of college life, new friends, sports, love, marriage, kids and wherever else life takes you.

 Eventually, worn and forgotten, it lies at the bottom of a wardrobe, forgotten and unwanted.
-More than 8 out of 10 t-shirts get unceremoniously dumped in the trash and are disposed at a nearby landfill.
-Years of tribulations and loyalty now lie in waste, literally.
+More than eight out of 10 T-shirts get unceremoniously dumped in the trash and are disposed at a nearby landfill.
+Years of tribulations and loyalty now lie in waste — literally.

 Much of the world’s population visits thrift stores and other used-clothing merchants for these pre-worn items.
 In fact, these clothes may provide the only viable option for millions of households across the world that have to live within very limited means.

-Moreover, used clothing is creating employment and local opportunities for entrepreneurs in communities ranging from within US to South America to Asia.
+Moreover, used clothing is creating employment and local opportunities for entrepreneurs in communities ranging from within the U.S. to South America to Asia.
 Hundreds of thousands of Africans handle, clean, repair, restyle and distribute used clothing to earn their livelihood.